intel/neural-compressor/docs/benchmark.md

           mean: [0.485, 0.456, 0.406]
 ```

-in this example config you can see there is 2 sub-fields named 'accuracy' and 'performance', benchmark module will get the accuracy and performance of the model.
-User can also remove the performance field to only get accuracy of the model or the opposite.
-It's flexible to configure the benchmark you want.
+The above example config two sub-fields named 'accuracy' and 'performance' which indicates that the benchmark module will get the accuracy and performance of the model.
+The user can also remove the performance field to only get model accuracy or performance.
+It's flexible enough to configure the benchmark you want.

-## use user specific dataloader to run benchmark
+## Use a user-specific dataloader to run benchmark

-In this case, you should config your dataloader and lpot will construct an evaluation function to run the benchmarking.
-User can also register postprocess transform and metric to get the accuracy.
+In this case, configure your dataloader and LPOT will construct an evaluation function to run the benchmarking.
+The user can also register the postprocess transform and metric to get the accuracy.

 ```python
 dataset = Dataset() #  dataset class that implement __getitem__ method or __iter__ method